Advertisement

 The Trussell Trust, the UK’s largest network of food banks, is among organisations calling for an ‘essentials guarantee’ to be implemented in universal credit so that people can afford the basics they need to survive.

-But there is nothing in Labour’s manifesto to suggest that this is the reform it plans to make to universal credit.
+But there was nothing in Labour’s manifesto to suggest that this is the reform it plans to make to universal credit.
 It is not clear what Labour’s modifications to universal credit will entail – but the wording hints at new eligibility and conditionality rules.

 Would Labour scrap benefit sanctions?